 Building Black, Indigenous, and People of Colour-led (BIPOC) power for climate justice

-1. BIPOC Climate Justice Summit: We convened BIPOC leaders in Europe’s climate justice space for a summit to build a positive vision for climate work that responds to the intersecting and disproportionate harms BIPOC communities face as a result of the climate crisis.
-The summit strengthened networks and built the capacity of the next generation of BIPOC leaders, including BIPOC young individuals who are frontrunners in the climate space.
+1. Reclaiming Climate Justice summit: We convened BIPOC leaders in Europe’s climate justice space for a summit to build a positive vision for climate work that responds to the intersecting and disproportionate harms BIPOC communities face as a result of the climate crisis.
+The summit strengthened networks and built the capacity of the next generation of BIPOC leaders, including young BIPOC individuals who are frontrunners in the climate space.
 Over 20 participants gathered by the Danish coast for three days of connection, strategy, art, and building power.
-From critically examining Denmark’s reputation as a climate leader, to workshops on redistributing power and composting trauma, the summit centred care, creativity, and collective power.
+From critically examining Denmark’s reputation as a climate leader to workshops on redistributing power and composting trauma, the summit centred care, creativity, and collective power.
 Participants left with new ideas, reflections, and connections, and a shared vision of what true climate justice looks like.
 Curious to hear from the participants?
 Head here to learn about their vision for climate justice, discover what being together at the summit meant, and read our summit blog

 Through our climate justice work, we aim to secure justice, reparations, and accountability, ensuring meaningful structural changes in the lives of BIPOC communities disproportionately affected by the climate crisis.